shevious/edx-documentation/en_us/shared/subsections/open_response_assessments/CreateORAAssignment.rst

 To specify a name for the assignment as well as start and due dates for all student responses, complete these steps.

 #.
-In the component editor, click the **Settings** tab.
+In the component editor, select the **Settings** tab.
 #.
 Next to **Display Name**, type the name you want to give the assignment.
 #.
-Next to **Response Start Date** and **Response Start Time**, enter the date and time when you want students to be able to begin submitting responses.
+Next to **Response Start Date** and **Response Start Time**, enter the date and time when you want learners to be able to begin submitting responses.
 Note that all times are in Universal Coordinated Time (UTC).
 #.
-Next to **Response Due Date** and **Response Due Time**, enter the date and time by which all student responses must be submitted.
+Next to **Response Due Date** and **Response Due Time**, enter the date and time by which all learner responses must be submitted.
 Note that all times are in Universal Coordinated Time (UTC).

 .. note:: Unlike other problem types, ORA assignments are not governed by the subsection due date.
 Due dates for each ORA assignment are set in the